nicholasg-dev/openshift-rosa-sizing/README.md

 - Simulates different instance types and counts to find optimal configuration
 - Considers both average and peak usage with redundancy factor
 - Provides rationale for recommended configurations
+- Applies utilization filtering to ensure efficient resource usage:
+  - For small workloads with 3-node minimum HA requirement, no lower utilization bound is enforced
+  - For larger deployments, utilization targets are 30-80% for both CPU and memory
+  - Clearly identifies when the 3-node minimum HA requirement is the limiting factor

 ## Cost Estimation